grafana/integration-sample-apps/sample-apps/linux-hostmetrics/README.md

 - `COLLECTORS`: Which collectors to run, one VM per collector.
 Defaults to `alloy otelcol`.
 Each has a matching `jinja/templates/<collector>.yaml`.
 - `NODES`: How many VMs to launch per collector.
 Defaults to `1`.
-- `PROMETHEUS_INSTANCE`: `host:port` of the OTLP endpoint written into the default config.
+- `PROMETHEUS_INSTANCE`: `host:port` of the OTLP endpoint written into the default config when it is created.
 Defaults to `your-prometheus-instance:9090`.
 - `OTEL_COL_VERSION`: Pinned OpenTelemetry Collector release to install.
 - `VM_NAME`: Name prefix for the launched VMs.
 Defaults to `linux-hostmetrics-sample-app`.
 - `VM_CPUS`, `VM_MEMORY`, `VM_DISK`: Per-VM resources.
 Default to `2`, `2G` and `8G`.